 The Parole Board consists of nine members – including a Chairman – appointed by the Governor with the advice and consent of the Senate.
 The Parole Board makes parole and parole revocation decisions by a majority of the Parole Board or in panels of two persons.
 Panels consist of one Parole Board Member and one Hearing Examiner or two Parole Board Members.
 A Hearing Examiner is also a decision maker empowered to sit on parole revocation panels, conduct parole hearings in lieu of panels and conduct parole interviews on behalf of the Parole Board.

-For voting purposes, the Parole Board uses four groups based on the inmate’s current offense:
+For voting purposes, the Parole Board uses these groups based on the inmate’s current offense:

-Group 1 – Majority Vote Cases (i.e. murder, homicide by vehicle, sex offenses, and involuntary/voluntary manslaughter)
+Group 1 – Majority Vote Offenses (i.e. murder, homicide by vehicle, sex offenses and involuntary/voluntary manslaughter)

-The majority of the Parole Board Members must vote YES for an inmate to be paroled.
-These inmates are interviewed jointly by two Parole Board Members, or one Parole Board Member and one Hearing Examiner.
-[Typically, these case take longer to process Board Actions because of the individual reviews that musts be done by multiple decision makers to reach a majority of the decision makers.]
+The majority of the Parole Board Members must vote YES for you to be paroled.
+For these types of cases, inmates are interviewed jointly by two Parole Board Members, OR one Parole Board Member and one Hearing Examiner.
+Typically, these cases take longer to process Board Actions because of the individual reviews that must be done by multiple decision makers to reach a majority of positive votes to parole.